5 Fire Safety Regulations Every Business in Oxfordshire Needs to Know

 4. Fire Alarms Must Be Properly Installed and Maintained

 Every commercial property must have a suitable fire detection system.
-BS 5839-1:2017 outlines installation standards — including what type of alarm system is appropriate for your premises.
+BS 5839-1:2017 outlines installation standards — including what type of alarm system is suitable for your premises.

 You must also:

-• Keep a logbook of all tests and maintenance
+Maintain a logbook of all tests and maintenance.

 Cherwell installs, upgrades, and maintains all fire detection systems to British Standards.